 - Find out which other permits you may need for your home business.

-- Check if you need to apply for any registrations or licenses with the Australian Business Licence and Information Service.
+- Check if you need to apply for any registrations or licenses with the Australian Business Licence and Information Service-external site.

 - Access external business resources to learn about registering your business name, applying for an ABN, finding insurance cover, and more.

 When you run your home-based business, it's important to comply with State planning laws.

 Be aware of whether any of the following may affect the amenity of your neighbourhood:

 - changes to the appearance of your home